MPP1051 - Tracing the Story of God in the Bible

 An introduction to the discipline of Christian theology from a uniquely Wesleyan-Holiness perspective with attention to its task, sources, scope and vocabulary, as well as the integration of theology with ministry.
 Emphasis will also be placed on critical Christian thinking and on comparative analysis of theological belief systems of a variety of religious groupings.
 Prerequisite: Biblical Interpretation.

-- Ability to discern and make theologically based ethical decisions in the midst of a complex and/or paradoxical context.
-(CH-2)
+- CH2 Ability to discern and make ethical decisions in the midst of a complex and/or paradoxical context within a Wesleyan framework.

 It is recommended that the following modules be taken before taking this module: Telling the Old Testament Story of God, Telling the New Testament Story of God, Communicating with Spoken and Written Language, and Exploring Christian Ministry.